Capital Preservation and Probabilities

 We’ve been asked a lot over the past week about whether or not we have exposure to certain headline housing stocks in our equity portfolios.
-Fortunately, the answer is no. We think this is a good opportunity to highlight some of the key aspects of our investment strategy and why we shied away from stocks in the non-prime housing market.
+Fortunately, the answer is no. We think this is a good opportunity to highlight some of the key aspects of our investment strategy to protect and grow capital and and why we shied away from stocks in the non-prime housing market.

 First, from a financial perspective, there was a lot to like in the sector.
 Many of these companies posted attractive returns on their equity, grew at high rates while maintaining low loan losses.
 At the right price, such a combination of attractive fundamentals tends to pique our interest.
 But when investing, it is also important to keep in mind that just about everything is cyclical to some degree.
 Thus, the second part of our analysis was to take a step back and assess whether the industry was at the beginning, middle or end of its respective cycle.
 The Canadian real estate market has appreciated significantly since the early 2000s, home ownership is at, or near, all-time highs, and affordability is questionable given the lower real income growth in Canada over this period of time.
 These factors led us to believe we were in the late innings of the game.